pgina/docs/plugins.md

 that connection to persiste between stages, you should make use of the `SessionProperties` object along with the `IStatefulPlugin` interface (see below).

+### Getting Information about Plugin Activity

+It is often the case that a plugin needs to know what other plugins have executed previously in the login chain, and the result of those plugins.
+This information is stored in the `SessionProperties` object and is in a tracked single of type `PluginActivityInformation`.
+You can query for the result of a given plugin via the methods `GetAuthenticationResult`, `GetAuthorizationResult`, or `GetGatewayResult`.
+However, use caution because if a plugin has not executed yet, these will throw an exeception.
+To be safe, you should first use `GetAuthenticationPlugins`, `GetAuthorizationPlugins`, or `GetGatewayPlugins` to get a list of plugins that have executed and iterate through the list.

+For example, to count the number of failures in the authentication stage so far, you could use the following code:

+{% highlight csharp %}
+PluginActivityInformation pluginInfo = sessionProps.GetTrackedSingle<PluginActivityInformation>();

+int nSuccess = 0;
+foreach( Guid pluginId in pluginInfo.GetAuthenticationPlugins() )
+{
+    BooleanResult result = pluginInfo.GetAuthenticationResult( pluginId );
+    if( result.Success )
+        nSuccess++;
+}

+// nSuccess has the number of plugins that have registered success in the authentication
+// stage so far.
+{% endhighlight %}

 The `IStatefulPlugin` Interface
 --------------------------------